top of page

 A bit about me

-After qualifying and working as a solicitor in the City, I made the decision to retrain as a teacher; a decision that has shaped both my career and my sense of fulfilment.
-I have always been drawn to schools where strong relationships and consistency make the greatest difference.
-I recognise the need for a calm, respectful approach that creates safe and purposeful learning spaces.
-Through experience, I have developed a deep understanding that all behaviour is a communication, allowing me to respond thoughtfully to individual needs and support positive outcomes for every learner.
+After qualifying and working as a solicitor in the City, I made the decision to pursue my passion for working with children and retrain as a teacher; a decision that has shaped both my career and my sense of fulfilment.
+I have always been drawn to working in schools where a wide range of need within both the children and families has existed.
+In these settings, I soon recognised that building strong relationships and implementing a calm, honest and respectful approach made the greatest difference when working with people who were at their most vulnerable.
+Through these experiences, I have developed a deep understanding that all behaviour is a form of communication which requires a thoughtful response when supporting individual needs and promoting positive outcomes.